Your Baby's Funeral - HE2319

-Your baby has died, and suddenly you are faced with making arrangements for a funeral at a time when you expected to be celebrating a birth.
-The decisions that must now be made can seem overwhelming alongside your pain and shock.
+Your baby has died, and suddenly you are faced with farewelling your baby and making arrangements for a funeral instead of celebrating their arrival.
+The decisions that must now be made can seem overwhelming alongside your pain, shock and grief.

 It is important to have people around you who will allow you to decide what is best for you and support you through this time.